Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Wide Networks and Parameter Space

-\end{theorem} The proof and further remarks are provided in Appendix~\ref{proof1}.
-Note that this statement is valid for the linearization of any set of functions, not only neural networks.

-\subsection{Training only the output layer approximates training all parameters}
+Under the assumption that $\mathrm{rank}(\nabla_\theta f(\mathcal{X},\theta_0))=M$, the gradient descent iterations \eqref{linearized} of the linearized network converge to the unique global minimum that is closest to initialization \citep{gunasekar2018characterizing, zhang2019type}.
+More precisely, $\omega_\infty$ is the solution to following constrained optimization problem (further details are provided in Appendix~\ref{proof1}):

+\subsection{Training Only the Output Layer Approximates Training All Parameters}

-In the following we consider networks with a single hidden layer of $n$ ReLUs and a linear output:
+In the following we consider networks with a single hidden layer of $n$ ReLUs and a linear output, $ f(\mathbf{x},\theta)=\sum_{i=1}^n W_i^{(2)}[\langle \mathbf{W}_i^{(1)},\mathbf{x}\rangle +b_i^{(1)}]_+ +b^{(2)} $.
 We show that the functions and parameter vectors obtained by training the linearized model are close to those obtained by training only the output layer.
-Hence, by the arguments of the previous section, training all parameters of a wide network or training only the output layer gives similar functions.
+In view of the previous subsection, this implies that training all parameters of a wide network or training only the output layer results in similar functions.